MedleyLabs/taxonomy-wheel/README.md

 # taxonomy-wheel
-A React component to visualize taxonomy
+A React component to visualize and interact with a taxonomy